 Miller-Young interviewed approximately 60 Black women while simultaneously building an archive on Black pornography and erotica.
 She published this work in the book A Taste for Brown Sugar.
 The book explores Black women’s sexuality in the pornography industry and traces the cultural discourse around racialized sexuality.

 Brown Sugar – The Popular Imaginary of Black women

-Yet, brown sugar long served as a source of profit for Western capitalist economies and nation-sates.
-Indeed, the growth of colonial states relied on the sexual labor of Black women for the purpose on reproducing the plantation complex.
+Yet, brown sugar long served as a source of profit for Western capitalist economies and nation-states.
+Indeed, the growth of colonial states relied on the sexual labor of Black women for the purpose of reproducing the plantation complex.

 “Brown Sugar” also highlights how culture and the global economy has historically used Black women’s sexuality to justify the consumption of Black women’s labor and bodies: